Do you feel uncomfortable with the idea that Jews can be Christians?

 If it’s right for Jews to believe in Jesus, then there is such a thing as Jewish Christian.
 If it’s not right, it’s pretentious of us to say there is such a thing.
 The problem is that Jewishness has been affected and is often expressed in terms of the denials (what we don’t believe) rather than by the affirmations of what we do believe.

 I remember trying to answer a boy I met when I was eight or nine years old.
 He asked about the difference between Jews and Christians.
 Even though I had been attending Hebrew school, the only answer that I could give was, “Jews don’t believe in Jesus.”
-It’s a matter of being owned by what you don’t believe rather than what you do.
 Maybe what I wanted to say was that we love and serve the real God—except I couldn’t say that, because I didn’t know anything about God, and I certainly didn’t serve Him.

 I wasn’t looking for a different religion when I came to believe in Jesus.
 I didn’t believe that Christianity was nicer than Judaism, or that somehow, Christians were better people than my family.
 I was struggling to understand what was true.
-I understand your discomfort, because truth is not always comfortable.
+Truth is not always comfortable.
 In fact, sometimes truth hurts.

-I’m going to have to close this rather lengthy letter.
-Please don’t forget the question that I raised: “If Jesus is the Jewish Messiah, then isn’t believing in Him the most normal thing a Jew can do?”
+This is the question you have to ask yourself: “If Jesus is the Jewish Messiah, then isn’t believing in Him the most normal thing a Jew can do?”